Jacqueline Rivière

-Jacqueline Rivière (1851-1920) was a pseudonym of a French writer, newspaper editor-in-chief and creator of the successful comic strip Bécassine.
+Jacqueline Rivière (8 May 1851 – 20 February 1920) was the pseudonym of a French writer, newspaper editor-in-chief and creator of the successful comic strip Bécassine.

 Born Jeanne Josephine Spallarossa, 8 May 1851 in Brive-la-Gaillarde, France, she signed her first novels under the pseudonyms Bernard La Roche, Mrs. Bernard de Laroche, Bernard de Laroche or Mrs. Alexandre Bernhardt.
 In 1902, she adopted the pen name of Jacqueline Rivière, by which she has become most widely known.

 Personal life

 Jeanne Josephine's father was Jean Baptiste Spallarossa, an officer from Bastia on the French island of Corsica who was a Legion of Honor recipient.
 He married Elisabeth Marie Martine de Gilbert de Merlhiac in 1848.
 Jeanne Josephine had four siblings, brothers Nicolas Guillaume (b.
 Blois, 1849) and Edouard Jean Charles (b.
 Paris, 1863) and sisters Marie Elisabeth Augustine and Aimable Elizabeth Angèle (b.
 Colmar, 1854).
 Their father died in 1863.

 On 7 June 1887 in Vincennes, France, Jeanne Josephine married a civil engineer and general insurance inspector Alexandre Bernhardt (b.
 1832, Paris).
 Their daughter, named Suzanne (b.
 1882), was five years old at the time.
 The couple divorced in 1899.
 (Their daughter also became a writer and published her work under the pseudonyms of Arlette de Maillane or Suzanne Rivière.)